hashicorp/vscode-terraform/README.md

 ## Features at a glance

 - Syntax highlightning for `.tf` and `.tfvars` files (and `.hcl`)
-- Automatic format on save using `terraform fmt`
+- Automatic formatting using `terraform fmt`
 - Automatically closes braces and quotes
 - Adds a command for running `terraform validate`
 - Linting support with the help of [tflint](https://github.com/wata727/tflint)